GitJuski/Linux-servers/h5-GJ(In progress).md

 ## Vagrant

 I started this task at 4:20 PM.
 Couldn't install virtualbox on this vm so I started looking for answers.
 After a long while of researching I decided to just install it on my Windows instead.
 I downloaded it.
 After it was done I installed it and after the installation I had to reboot.
+I opened Windows powershell and created a folder vagrant inside my users folder with `mkdir vagrant` (now I knew that the vagrant init command creates a file since I quickly tested vagrant during the last lecture, althought I only installed the vagrant and not the VirtualBox which is why it didn't work.
+Also I had a couple of minutes to do so, so that's why I didn't go any further with it.).
+I navigated there and created the vm.
+When it was created I connected via SSH.
+Finally I exited with exit and destroyed the machine.
+I was done at 5:32 PM.